paulcuth/starlight-website/views/docs/md/embedding-lua-in-the-web.md

 <a class="jsbin-embed" href="http://jsbin.com/silezu/embed?html,output">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.35.11"></script>

-To use the configuration object to initialise the Lua global environment, see [Interacting with the JavaScript world](../interacting-with-the-javascript-world).
+To use the configuration object to initialise the Lua global environment, see [Interacting with JavaScript](./interacting-with-javascript).